SAP-samples/teched2022-DA161/exercises/ex2/README.md

 ----------------------------------------------------------------------------------------------------------------------------------------

+🚩 Before we get started, refer to the Getting Started section to find the starting dashboard for this exercise and create a copy of the starting dashboard.

 ℹ️ Welcome to Planning!

-🚩 Welcome to Section 2 of TechEd!
-You are going to make changes to planned financial data.
+🚩 You are going to make changes to planned financial data.
 First, you will be making a copy of the last planned version for 2023.
-Before you get started, refer to the Getting Started section to find the starting dashboard for this exercise and create a copy of the starting dashboard.

 1. Click on any cell in the Table